Estate Agent Fees Leeds 2026: Average 1.3% + VAT

 What is the average estate agent fee in Leeds in 2026?

 The average estate agent fee in Leeds in 2026 is around 1.3% plus VAT of the sale price.
 On the average Leeds property price of approximately £246,293, that works out at roughly £3,202 plus VAT, or around £3,842 including VAT at 20%.
-Fees vary between agents, so it is always worth getting at least three quotes before committing.
+Fees vary between agents and areas, so it is always worth getting at least three quotes before committing.

 Are estate agent fees in Leeds negotiable?

 Yes, estate agent fees in Leeds are almost always negotiable.
 The Leeds market is competitive, with dozens of high street agents operating across the city and surrounding areas like Headingley, Roundhay, and Horsforth.
 Getting competing quotes from three or more agents gives you strong leverage to negotiate a lower rate.
-A reduction of 0.1% to 0.3% is realistic in most cases.
+A reduction of 0.1% to 0.3% is realistic in most cases, saving you £250 to £740 on the average Leeds property.

 Should I use a sole agent or multi-agent in Leeds?